 All work for this project is complete, and the dashboards have been finalized.
-A presentation to ComEd staff was held in April, and next steps are underway in terms of leverage backcasting techniques and other M&V 2.0-related analyses for use cases such as customer targeting.
-Expect further updates in the next quarterly catalogue.
+A presentation to ComEd staff was held in April, and next steps are underway in terms of leverage backcasting techniques and other M&V 2.0-related analyses for use cases such as customer targeting (NMEC).